-udent who has not been identified:

-ed in physical fight, suicide attempt, selfis risk to the safety and wellbeing of self and

-ent if untrained in MAPA to call the

-(0484 617 441) requesting support.

-and limiting harm should be the driving

-on.

-d be managed from least to most restrictive

-from verbal direction through to high-level

-sent trained in MAPA should manage the

-training principles.
-Assistance should be

-or Executive Team member by calling the

-If required, the SBPO should be contacted

-ttend.

-ential threat of harm to self or others by

-e safety of yourself and others in the

-area.
-Instruct students to move away from

-f in a classroom, students are to exit the

-and go to the closest staffroom with a staff

-esent.

-the 3 P's: Position, Posture and Proximity
+dents and support those students who have been harmed.
+Unknown risk In the event of a student who has not been identified: EG students involved in physical fight, suicide attempt, self-harm, where there is risk to the safety and wellbeing of self and others.
+Staff member present if untrained in MAPA to call the Emergency phone (0484 617 441) requesting support.
+Preservation of life and limiting harm should be the driving factor in this situation.
+All situations should be managed from least to most restrictive intervention (that is from verbal direction through to high-level holding).
+Staff member/s present trained in MAPA should manage the situation as per the training principles.
+Assistance should be sought from a Senior Executive Team member by calling the Emergency phone.
+If required, the SBPO should be contacted and requested to attend.
+Physical Fight, potential threat of harm to self or others by physical fight - 1.
+Maintain the safety of yourself and others in the immediate area.
+Instruct students to move away from the area.
+If in a classroom, students are to exit the classroom and go to the closest staffroom with a staff member present.
+2. Remember the 3 P's: Position, Posture and Proximity (MAPA)

-Provide clear instruction to students 'Stop and move away', Seek assistance from other staff members - repeat verbal instruction to 'Stop and move away', 5.
+Provide clear instruction to students 'Stop and move away', 4.
+Seek assistance from other staff members - repeat verbal instruction to 'Stop and move away', 5.
 Student peer group may assist in separating the individuals involved if they have failed to follow instruction to 'stop and move away', 6.
 Physical restraint should follow the low, medium then high levels and may be required as a last resort.
-Safety to yourself and the students involved should guide the option chosen: An example of low intervention: Verbal Direction to act in a safe manner, to move away from the situation the situationUsing student bag to limit student movement by taking hold of the bag to reducing ability of student to move forward towards the other student to continue the physical interaction.
-An example of medium intervention: Securing student arms by taking hold of them, preferably below the elbow (minimising potential of soft tissue damage) to minimise movement and contact with the other student.
-An example of high intervention:Two staff members holding student to prevent all movement by placing one on either side of student.
+Safety to yourself and the students involved should guide the option chosen: An example of low intervention: Verbal Direction to act in a safe manner, to move away from the situation Using student bag to limit student movement by taking hold of the bag to reducing ability of student to move forward towards the other student to continue the physical interaction.
+An example of medium intervention: • Securing student arms by taking hold of them, preferably below the elbow (minimising potential of soft tissue damage) to minimise movement and contact with the other student.
+An example of high intervention: • Two staff members holding student to prevent all movement by placing one on either side of student.
 Self-Harm - Critical 1.
 Maintain the safety of yourself and others in the immediate area.
 Instruct students to move away from the area.
 If in a classroom, students to exit the room and go to the closest staffroom with a staff member present.
 2. Remember the 3 P's: Position, Posture and Proximity (MAPA) 3.
 DRSABCDE should be applied.
 4. DANGER: To self and the student.
 Removal of items or objects that could cause further harm.
-RESPONSE: Determine the level of consciousness of the student.
+5. RESPONSE: Determine the level of consciousness of the student.
 6. SEND FOR HELP: send student to call Emergency Phone and First Aid - Senior Exec member and First Aid officer to attend.
 Ambulance may need to be called if injury requires further medical treatment.
 7. AIRWAY, BREATHING, CPR (if required), DEFIB and EARLY CARE.
 Suicide Attempt/Suicide Completion Refer to the Critical Incident Response Plan